Generate paragraphsGet ideas

 The Random Paragraph Generator can generate thousands of ideas for your project, so feel free to keep clicking and at the end use the handy copy feature to export your paragraphs to a text editor of your choice.
 Enjoy!

-There's thousands of ideas in this tool.
+There's thousands of random paragraphs in this generator.
 Here are some samples to start:

 Psst!
 You can view saved ideas (also offline) in your storage chest!